Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Result

+This section compares the proposed Jenss-Bayley latent change model with its reduced version through two perspectives.
+First, we summarize the factors that affect the statistical power to detect between-individual differences in the ratio of the growth acceleration.
+Second, we compare the two models regarding the performance metrics.
+Figure \ref{fig:power} describes the simulation result of the statistical power of the $4$ degree of freedom LRTs based on the $1000$ Monte Carlo replications of each condition.
+Each panel plots the power as a function of the varying ratio of the growth acceleration.
+It shows that the LRT controlled well for the Type I error rate since the size of the test of each condition without considering the ratio variance was around $0.05$.
+Additionally, greater values of the true between-individual differences in the ratio, more precise measurements, and larger sample size would improve the statistical power to detect the variance.

-For the proposed expression of latent change scores, as shown in Tables \ref{tbl:rBias} and \ref{tbl:empSE}, we noticed that the variance of the linear asymptote and that of the distance between two intercepts estimated by the reduced model were biased, although the relative biases of other parameters and the precision of each estimate from the two models are comparable.
-From Table \ref{tbl:CP}, the coverage probabilities produced by the reduced model were less satisfied.
-Additionally, fewer measurement waves reduced the model performance slightly, as shown in Table \ref{tbl:Metric7} in Appendix \ref{Supp:2}.
+In terms of the performance metrics, the estimated variance of the linear asymptote and the distance between two intercepts from the reduced model were biased, although the relative biases of other parameters and the precision of each estimate from the two models are comparable, as shown in Tables \ref{tbl:rBias} and \ref{tbl:empSE}.
+In addition, the coverage probabilities generated by the reduced model were less satisfied, as shown in Table \ref{tbl:CP}.